 My partner doesn't understand why I can't just quit

 Some people attending individual therapy find it helpful to occasionally involve their partner in sessions.
-This allows an opportunity for your partner to support your treatment and learn more about addiction, drug & alcohol use and misuse.
+This allows an opportunity for your partner to support your treatment and learn more about drug and alcohol misuse and/or gambling.
 Collaboratively, we can work on ways for you to get the support you need, while defining recovery for yourself.

 If you have a partner struggling with substance use and you are considering couples therapy, I recommend first scheduling an individual session so we can discuss if this is a good option for your situation.